MillionConcepts/pdr/supported_datasets.md

 - Juno
   - FGM tables
   - Gravity Science tables (EDR, RSR, and TNF)
+  - JADE EDRs and RDRs
+  - JEDI EDRs and RDRs
+  - JIRAM EDRs and RDRs *note: RDRs may not read correctly from their PDS4 labels.
+We recommend opening them from their PDS3 labels.*
+  - JunoCam EDRs, RDRs, and maps
+  - MWR EDRs and RDRs *note: performance is better if read from the PDS3 labels. this requires .FMT (format) files, available in the root directories of the MWR volumes.*
+  - Waves RDR 'Burst' tables
 - Apollo
   - all PDS3 datasets that have not been deprecated by PDS4 versions.
     specifically: